madajaju/EDT/docs/briefs/edw-23/en/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: Here&#39;s the latest news in digital transformation for July 10, 2023.
+summary: Here's the latest news in digital transformation for July 10, 2023.
 The ongoing trade war is starting to impact cloud services.
-Additionally, there&#39;s speculation that the hype around generative AI may be slowing down.
-On the cybersecurity front, there are concerns about whether we&#39;re doing enough to stay ahead of malicious actors.
+Additionally, there's speculation that the hype around generative AI may be slowing down.
+On the cybersecurity front, there are concerns about whether we're doing enough to stay ahead of malicious actors.
 video: https://youtu.be/
-description: Here&#39;s the latest news in digital transformation for July 10, 2023.
+description: Here's the latest news in digital transformation for July 10, 2023.
 The ongoing trade war is starting to impact cloud services.
-Additionally, there&#39;s speculation that the hype around generative AI may be slowing down.
-On the cybersecurity front, there are concerns about whether we&#39;re doing enough to stay ahead of malicious actors.
+Additionally, there's speculation that the hype around generative AI may be slowing down.
+On the cybersecurity front, there are concerns about whether we're doing enough to stay ahead of malicious actors.
 ---

 {% include transistor.html id="be8bee99" %}